utrade/uDisplay/README.md

 + test_server is for authentication

   - Use any username and password for this server to get authenticated.
-But if you want push data from push_server use 'mjain' as username.
+  - If you want push data from push_server use 'mjain' as username.

 + push_server publish mock data for 'mjain' client.